eighty20results/00-e20r-utilities/README.txt

 Tags: e20r-utilities, module, licensing, tools Requires at least: 5.0
 Tested up to: 5.7.2
-Stable tag:
+Stable tag: 2.0

-Adds various utility functions and license capabilities for Eighty/20 Results developed plugins
+Adds various utility functions and license capabilities needed by some Eighty/20 Results developed plugins

 == Description ==
 The plugin consolidates required functionality for a number of Eighty / 20 Results developed plugins.